 - Some workplace injuries result from exposure to harmful elements such as asbestos, lead, and other hazardous materials, while others involve driving or operating heavy machinery.
 It is vitally important that your employer is held accountable for any contributory negligence on their part.

-Contact a Fort Worth Employer Negligence Lawyer at The Law Office of WT Johnson Today
+Contact a Fort Worth Employer Negligence Lawyer

 If you or a loved one has suffered a workplace injury due to the negligence of the employer, you are entitled to full compensation.
 The attorneys at The Law Office of WT Johnson will work tirelessly for you so that you can concentrate on getting better.
 Contact us by calling (800) 738-4046 for a free case evaluation.
 You may also fill out email form on our site contact page, and a representative from the office will be in touch with you shortly.